eluvishis/Stanford-ICME-Summer-2023-Stats/index.md

 ## Pre-workshop Checklist

 1. Make sure you have the Zoom links to the course.
 If not please email us (edenl [at] stanford [dot] edu).
+[Zoom Link Here]( https://stanford.zoom.us/j/93446967360?pwd=MTJDb3A3U1lPVWw1Mkd3UEJ1ajY1QT09)
 2. Familiarize with the schedule posted below.
-3. Join Piazza at this [link](https://piazza.com/stanford/summer2023/icmesummer)
+3. Join Piazza at this [link](https://piazza.com/stanford/summer2023/icmesummer).
+Access code: icmestats2023

 ## Schedule and Slides